ylhyra/ylhyra_content/data/Imba/afi.md

         "meaning": "you would have instead screamed in traffic," },
       "s_9z5594": {
-        "meaning": "driving faster than me in my first driving lesson:"
+        "meaning": "driving slower than me in my first driving lesson:"
       }
     },
     "words": {